project-sunbird/project-sunbird.github.io/pages/features-documentation/keyboardshortcuts.md

 type: landing
 directory: features-documentation
 title: Keyboard Shortcuts
-page_title: Keyboard Shortcuts for Collection Editor
+page_title: Keyboard Shortcuts
 description: List of Keyboard shortcuts supported for collection editor
 published: true
 allowSearch: true
 ---
-You can quickly accomplish tasks using the keyboard shortcuts and can perform various action described here.
-For e.g, You can edit or delete a selected item from the tree structure in the collection editor using the keyboard shortcut.
+Use keyboard shortcuts to perform the actions outlined in the following table.

-**Note**:  The task that you can accomplish by using a shortcut depends on which task pane or application window is active.
+**Note**:  The task that you can accomplish using a shortcut, depends on the active task pane or application window.

 Press | To
 ------|----